FTRobbin/Edelweiss/README.md

 # Edelweiss (Work in Progress)

-A light-weight consensus protocol simulator.
+A lightweight consensus protocol simulator.

 For safer and better consensus protocols!